JanAndrosiuk/NDX-forecasing-using-LSTM/README.md

 ## Remarks

-Although the method didn't yield very significant remarks, it may serve as the base template for more extensive analysis.
+Although the method didn't yield very significant results in terms of potential investment returns, it may serve as the base template for more extensive analysis.

 Further improvements may include: